-While wisdom teeth don’t make your teeth crooked, they can cause gum problem, swelling, and trap food and lead to infection.
+While wisdom teeth don’t make your teeth crooked, they can cause gum problems, swelling, and trap food and lead to infection.

 It’s better to plan on removing them instead of having to remove them in an emergency.

-When 2/3 of the root is formed, which is usually after age 16 or 18 on average.
+When two-thirds of the root is formed, which is usually after age 16 or 18 on average.

 Temporomandibular Disorders (TMJ)

 No. There is no direct link between TMJ and orthodontic problems or treatment.